The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: Discussion and pedagogical recommendations

+\paragraph{advanced undergraduate} \begin{itemize} \tightlist \item Ask your students what it means that ``the test follows from the design.''
+Use the cluster scenarios and apply the opposite permutation scheme.
+Have them compare the permutation scheme and the experimental design to figure out what makes most \textbf{sense} in terms of the relationship of the permuting and the design. \item Ask students to read the paper by Helwig (2019a) and explore the implications for the MLR setting via the \texttt{nptest} package in R (Helwig 2023).
+Have them explore how and why robust permutation tests (DiCiccio and Romano 2017) use alternative test statistics. \end{itemize}

+\paragraph{advanced undergraduate / beginning graduate} \begin{itemize} \tightlist \item Present some or all of the MLR methods described here (with more in Winkler et al. (2014)) and have students fill out a blank Table~\ref{tbl-perms}.
+Ask students to report which relationships are broken and which are preserved. \item Find permutation tests in the literature and have students describe how the permutation scheme upholds (or doesn't!) the exchangeability condition. \end{itemize}

+\paragraph{graduate} \begin{itemize} \tightlist \item Find theoretical work that proves exchangeability and demonstrate the important mapping of the theory to the applied problems (or maybe the exchangeability is not vital to the performance of the method?). \end{itemize}

-The ideas we have put forward can be taught at a variety of levels.
-Whether to permute \(Y\) or \(X_2\) can be taught as early as introductory statistics where students have done some hypothesis testing and some multivariate modeling.
+We suggest some ideas at particular levels, but many of the pedagogical ideas can be adjusted to be effective at a variety of levels.
+Whether to permute \(Y\) or \(X_1\) can be taught as early as introductory statistics, where students have done some hypothesis testing and some multivariate modeling.
 Graduate students can think carefully about how to prove that conditions of exchangeability are met.
-But the group of students who might most benefit from the ideas we've presented include upper level undergraduates and early graduate students who are focused on understanding which models are best in which settings and how to differentiate those settings.
-We believe that the discussions which will come from our presentation will be interesting and fruitful for broad statistical learning.
+The group of students who might most benefit from the ideas we've presented include upper level undergraduates and early graduate students who are focused on understanding which models are best in which settings and how to differentiate those settings.